 Note: The information provided here applies to Ultimaker TPU 95A, similar quality cannot be assured with third-party filaments.

 For printing Ultimaker TPU 95A a nozzle temperature of around 230 °C is recommended.
-There is no Cura profile for Ultimaker TPU 95A for a nozzle of 0.8 mm diameter, as the resulting quality is not up to Ultimaker standards.

 Note: On the Ultimaker 3 the nozzle and build plate temperature on the first layer may be different due to the 'Print Temperature Initial Layer' and 'Build Plate Temperature Initial Layer' settings in Cura.

 The temperatures listed in the table are used for the Ultimaker TPU 95A print profiles in Cura.
 For best results, it is crucial to always select the correct printer, nozzle diameter, and material in Cura.
 Also, make sure you have selected the correct material on your Ultimaker 3D printer.

 For the most consistent print quality, a relatively low print cooling fan speed is used (between 35% and 60%).
 To ensure this quality is retained throughout the whole print, the print cooling fan speed will gradually increase for shorter layers.

 In most instances, extra adhesion is not necessary for a successful print.

 For even better build plate adhesion, apply a thin layer of glue (included in the accessory box of your Ultimaker) to the glass plate.